...

 Iceland's Brennivín

-Brennivín is for sale in various sizes, and the cost is a little higher than you expect, as it is in Iceland, after all.
+Brennivín is available for sale in various sizes, and the cost is slightly higher than you might expect, given its Icelandic origin.
 You will find Brennivín often during your travels around Iceland and in the Duty-free store at the airport.
-There are other Brennivín versions, but it seems they are not nearly as popular as the classic black and white label version of Brennivín.
+There are other Brennivín versions, but they seem to be less popular than the classic black and white label version of Brennivín.

-The best price anywhere in Iceland for Brennivin is at the airport duty-free.
-A tip a pilot gave a family member was to buy alcohol before leaving the airport, as the prices in the liquor stores are much higher.
+The best price for Brennivin in Iceland is duty-free at the airport.
+A pilot gave a family member a tip to buy alcohol before leaving the airport, as the prices in the liquor stores are much higher.
 He said that is what they do when they come home.
-Interestingly Brennivin is less expensive than most six-packs of beer in Iceland.
+Interestingly, Brennivin is less expensive than most six-packs of beer in Iceland.
 Brennivin has the lowest cost of all spirits in Iceland, which may also be a reason for its popularity.

-We bring several bottles home each trip as many friends, and family members have grown to like its unique taste.
-It is a must-have from Iceland, and you must save room in your luggage for some.
+We bring several bottles home each trip, as many friends and family members have grown to like its unique taste.
+It is a must-have from Iceland, and you’ll need to save room in your luggage for some.

 Planning a trip to Iceland?
 Check out our Iceland Travel Guide here.